wildfly/wildfly-s2i/README.md

 * `WILDFLY_PUBLIC_BIND_ADDRESS` default to the value returned by `hostname -i`

+* `WILDFLY_TRACING_ENABLED` in default server configuration microprofile opentracing is not enabled.
+Set this env variable to `true` to enable it.
+In case your configuration contains opentracing (eg: cloud-profile), you can disable it by setting this env variable to `false`.

 * Adding new datasources can be done by using env variables defined in this [document](doc/datasources.md)

 Jolokia env variables